-Maximum Possible Factors per Statute Minimum Factors Needed to Qualify per Statute Qualifying Factors Present in Proposed RPA 13 3 5 • Lagging EAV• Obsolescence• Excessive Vacancies• Deterioration• Lack of Community Planning
+Maximum Possible Factors per Statute Minimum Factors Needed to Qualify per Statute Qualifying Factors Present in Proposed RPA 13 3 7• Lagging EAV• Obsolescence• Excessive Vacancies• Excessive Land Coverage/Overcrowding• Deleterious Layout/Land Use• Lack of Community Planning• Deterioration

 Findings for RPA.
-The proposed RPA meets the qualifications for a conservation area under the statutory criteria set forth in the TIF Act.
-As a first step, KMA determined that 6 of 7 structures (86%) were 35 years in age or older (no County Assessor age data was available for the structure on PIN 11-23-454-006).

-Secondly, KMA reviewed the 13 aforementioned criteria needed to qualify the area as a conservation area, determining that 5 factors were present:
+The TIF District is found to qualify as a conservation area under the statutory criteria set forth in the TIF Act.
+As a first step, KMA determined that 96 of 121 structures (79%) were 35 years in age or older, based upon City data.
+Secondly, KMA reviewed the 13 aforementioned criteria needed to qualify the area as a conservation area, determining that 7 factors were present:

 1. Lagging or Declining EAV.
-The EAV of the TIF District has grown at a rate slower than the City-wide EAV for 4 of the last 5 years, and has also lagged behind the CPI growth rate (refer to chart below).
-Additionally, it has had absolute declines in EAV valuations for 3 of the past 5 years.
+The EAV of the TIF District had absolute declines in EAV valuations for each of the past 5 years.
+Additionally, it has grown at a rate slower than the Consumer Price Index (CPI) in every year (refer to chart below).
 Therefore, a finding of lagging EAV is made pursuant to the TIF Act.

-Exhibit 3

-EAV Trends for Proposed TIF District
+Exhibit 3 EAV Trends for Proposed TIF District